 Roommates are considered to be household members, like a family, and the official guidance given to families to self-quarantine together applies to roommate-households as well, says a spokesperson from the city’s Department of Health.

-Editor's note: Realty Bites tackles your NYC rental questions.
+Editor's note: An earlier version of this post was published in March 2020.
+We are presenting it again with updated information for January 2021.
+Realty Bites tackles your NYC rental questions.
 Have a query for our experts?
 Drop us an email.
 We respect all requests for anonymity.
-Click here for more of Brick Underground's coronavirus coverage.

 It can be difficult if you live with roommates who you aren’t very close with in a small NYC apartment.
 You might even have to step in as a caretaker if your roommate starts showing symptoms—or vice-versa.